ODIN: Open Data In Neurophysiology: Advancements, Solutions & Challenges: Looking ahead

 \subsection{Harnessing Large Language Models (LLMs)}

-The advent of advanced LLMs such as \textit{OntoGPT} \cite{Caufield2023} and \textit{BrainGPT} \cite{Luo2024} heralds a transformative shift in how scientific information can be processed, understood, and utilized.
+The advent of advanced LLMs such as \textit{OntoGPT} \citep{Caufield2023} and \textit{BrainGPT} \citep{Luo2024} heralds a transformative shift in how scientific information can be processed, understood, and utilized.
 These models have demonstrated a remarkable ability to distill and predict complex patterns from vast datasets, suggesting a potential role in enhancing user interaction with neuroscientific databases.
-AmadeusGPT showcases an innovative application in this direction, using LLMs to convert natural language descriptions of animal behaviors into executable analysis code, thereby facilitating interactive behavioral research, and increasing its accessibility \cite{Ye2023}.
-Tools like these exemplify the potential of LLMs to help bridge gaps between complex biological knowledge and expertise in computational analysis, enhancing scientists' ability to access and analyze neuroscience data in their research.
-Discussions at the symposium also touched upon how LLMs could help researchers engage more effectively with existing scientific knowledge, for example through enhanced literature searches and dynamic knowledge base augmentation via scientific journal content distillation.
+AmadeusGPT showcases an innovative application in this direction, using LLMs to convert natural language descriptions of animal behaviors into executable analysis code, thereby facilitating interactive behavioral research, and increasing its accessibility \citep{Ye2023}.
+Tools like these exemplify the potential of LLMs to help bridge gaps between complex biological knowledge and expertise in computational analysis, enhancing scientists' ability to access and analyze neuroscience data.